Chart Color Schemes

 Population

-As of November 2025, Fennell Bay's population is estimated at around 50,588 people.
-This reflects an increase of 576 individuals since the 2021 Census, which reported a population of 50,012.
-The change is inferred from AreaSearch's estimate of 1,946 residents following examination of the latest ERP data release by the ABS in June 2024, along with an additional nine validated new addresses since the Census date.
-This results in a population density ratio of 18,598 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Population growth was primarily driven by natural growth during recent periods, with overseas and interstate migration playing minimal roles.
+As of November 2025, the estimated population for the Fennell Bay statistical area (Lv2) is around 1,985 people.
+This figure reflects an increase of 205 individuals since the 2021 Census, which reported a population of 1,780 people in the area.
+The change is inferred from AreaSearch's estimation of the resident population at 1,942 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 9 validated new addresses since the Census date.
+This level of population results in a density ratio of 729 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The Fennell Bay (SA2) experienced an 11.5% growth rate since the 2021 census, exceeding the non-metro area's 5.7% growth and marking it as a growth leader in the region.
+Interstate migration contributed approximately 85.0% of overall population gains during recent periods for this area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to expand by 2,380 persons to 2041, reflecting an increase of 8.2% over the 17-year period.
+Based on aggregated SA2-level projections, a significant population increase is forecast for the top quartile of Australian non-metropolitan areas, with the Fennell Bay (SA2) expected to expand by 529 persons to 2041, reflecting a gain of 20.1% in total over the 17 years.

 Frequently Asked Questions - Population